luiswirth/bsc-thesis/src/matter.typ

 Our mesh should be a piecewise flat approximation of the manifold.
 Meaning that each simplex is considered to be flat and all the curvature is concentrated in the faces $Delta_(n-1)$.
-This means that the metric tensor only changes from facet to facet and therefore is constant on each $n$-simplex.
+This means that the metric tensor only changes from cell to cell and therefore is constant on each $n$-simplex.

 The most natural simplex to consider is the orthogonal simplex, basically a corner of a n-cube.